 This image is available for download, without charge, under the Getty's Open Content Program.

-Currently on view at: Not currently on view; Getty Center, Museum South Pavilion, South Hall
+Currently on view at: Getty Center, Research Institute, Plaza, Changing Exhibition Space; Getty Center, Museum South Pavilion, South Hall

 These large tureens were designed to serve oille, a rich stew of meat such as rabbit, venison, or boar; vegetables; and a mixture of aromatic herbs.
 Here the boar's head and legs reflect the tureens' usual contents.
 Seventy years after they were made, these tureens were still listed in an inventory with their elaborate lids, now lost, which were ornamented with artichokes, cauliflowers, birds, shells, and shrimp.